In Building Mobile Coverage

 - Parking garages

-A DAS may also be deployed to provide extra network capacity in venues that are infrequently used but are subject to high demand of wireless services such as stadiums, arenas, and auditoriums.
-A DAS may be deployed either indoors or outdoors.
-It is a system of antennas typically deployed within isolated areas of a building or series of buildings, such as a campus, to increase the ubiquity of coverage within the objective.
-When a DAS is used to provide wireless service as part of an outdoor application, natural or manmade morphological or environmental factors are essential to consider during a full wireless signal distribution design.
-When a DAS is used to provide wireless service as part of an indoor application, architectural features, morphologies, and macro environmental impacts are essential to consider.
+In Building Mobile Coverage may also be deployed to provide extra network capacity in venues that are infrequently used but are subject to high demand such as stadiums, arenas, and auditoriums.
+A DAS system can be deployed either indoors or outdoors.
+It is a system of antennas typically deployed within an isolated area of a building or series of buildings, to increase mobile coverage within the area.
+When a DAS is used to provide wireless service as part of an outdoor application, natural or manmade factors are essential to consider during a full wireless signal distribution design.
+When a DAS is used to provide wireless service as part of an indoor application, architectural features and macro environmental impacts are essential to consider.

-A DAS system can be built for any of the three Australian Mobile Network Operators, and depending on budget any combination of networks can be installed.
+A DAS system can be built for any of the three Australian Mobile Network Operators, Telstra, Optus or Vodafone and depending on budget any combination of networks can be installed.
 Our systems operate independently of the Network Operator, meaning our team can fit out your building without lengthy approval times.

 Total Antenna DAS systems provide high quality 3G and 4G coverage throughout buildings of any shape and size and can be completed in a matter of weeks.